Hertz: History

 The hertz is named after the German physicist Heinrich Hertz (1857–1894), who made important scientific contributions to the study of electromagnetism.
 The name was established by the International Electrotechnical Commission (IEC) in 1935.
 It was adopted by the General Conference on Weights and Measures (CGPM) (Conférence générale des poids et mesures) in 1960, replacing the previous name for the unit, "cycles per second" (cps), along with its related multiples, primarily "kilocycles per second" (kc/s) and "megacycles per second" (Mc/s), and occasionally "kilomegacycles per second" (kMc/s).
-The term "cycles per second" was largely replaced by "hertz" by the 1970s.

-In some usage, the "per second" was omitted, so that "megacycles" (Mc) was used as an abbreviation of "megacycles per second" (that is, megahertz (MHz)).
+In some circumstances, "megacycles" was used a contraction of "megacycles per second".

+Replacement of "cycles per second" by "hertz" in the popular press began in the late 1960s.